 Peggy studied dance, theater and voice at TCU and received her BFA. in 1972.
 She has studied with Fernando Shaffenburg, Nancy Schaffenburg-Cross, Victor Moreno, and Jerry Bywaters Cochran.
 Her Jazz training includes Gus Giordano, Luigi, Sam Fiorello, Jackie Sleight, Rhonda Miller, Bill Prudich and others.
 She has studied tap locally with Buster Cooper and Jackie Troup Miller and numerous others in Master Classes and workshops.
 Peggy’s tap students range in age from age 5 to adult and she shares her love of musical theater in her tap classes as well in various summer workshops.

 Melissa is from Vestal, New York, where she has been dancing since age 4.
 At 14, she began training with Rafael Grigorian at the Rafael Grigorian School of Classical Ballet.
 She has attended summer programs at the New York State Summer School of the Arts School of Ballet, Central Pennsylvania Youth Ballet, Kaatsbaan Extreme Ballet, Pittsburgh Ballet Theatre, the Chautauqua Institution and Balletmet.
 In 2014, Melissa graduated from Indiana University with a Bachelor of Science in Ballet, an Outside Field in Applied Health Science, and a Minor in Psychology.
 While at IU, Melissa had the opportunity to train under Michael Vernon and Violette Verdy, and danced soloist and principal roles in works by Marius Petipa, Michael Vernon, Peter Martins, Martha Graham, Augustus Bournonville, Nicolo Fonte, and George Balanchine.
 After graduation, Melissa danced with the Colorado Ballet Studio Company for two seasons, under the direction of Gil Boggs.
 She has performed with the main company in works by Christopher Wheeldon, Martin Fredmann, Augustus Bournonville, and Septime Webre.
-Melissa is dancing her first year with Avant Chamber Ballet.
-She is excited to join the Dallas Ballet Center teaching faculty.
+Melissa is currently dancing with Avant Chamber Ballet.

 Mary Greenfield Story